Analysis of UK Profit Warnings

 We have tracked profit warnings from UK registered companies listed on the UK’s Main Market or AIM for 20 years, giving us powerful insight into business, capital and the UK economy.

 A profit warning is an official statement to the stock exchange from a publicly listed company that says that it will report full-year profits materially below management or market expectations.

 Our analysis provides you with insights into profit warning trends and key economic, sector and market issues facing UK businesses.
 You can delve into the latest quarter’s findings, access twelve years’ worth of data at the click of a button using our console or understand the trends of the past 20 years to identify the forces affecting your market and shape your path ahead.

-of FTSE Retailers issued a profit warning
+FTSE Aerospace and Defense companies have issued a profit warning